-2. Automate quick query resolution
+2. Quick query resolution

-4. Improve agent productivity
+4. Improved agent productivity

 While self-serve options are helpful to customers, they are also valuable resources for training new agents to improve their skills and productivity.
 When agents have resources like the knowledge base portal and FAQ page available to them, they can develop their knowledge over time, which eventually will help them provide quicker resolutions to most customer queries.

 AI-powered self-service tools can deliver personalized recommendations and solutions based on individual customer data.
 This personal touch, even in a self-service context, enhances the customer experience and drives customer loyalty.

 Learn more: Preserving the human touch in customer service